Abu Dhabi- American Online Academy

-“I aim to perform all three programmes without any mistakes, including double axel,” she told XPRESS ahead of the event.
+“I aim to perform all three programs without any mistakes, including double axel,” she told XPRESS ahead of the event.

 Amira recently participated in Skate Austria 2014 and what she saw inspired her enough to plan a visit to Italy for training.

 “The Helmut Zelbt Memorial was held last month.
-It was a tremendous experience in spectacular Vienna featuring the strongest figure skaters in Europe with whom I competed in the category ‘Ladies-Junior’.
+It was a tremendous experience in spectacular Vienna featuring the strongest figure skaters in Europe with whom I competed in the ‘Ladies-Junior’ category.
 I did pretty well, considering my age and experience.
 I saw the strongest European athletes and it inspired me.
 Italian girls demonstrated outstanding gliding technique and I want to achieve the same.
-Therefore, one of the plans is to go to Italy for training during summer holidays,” she said.
+Therefore, one of the plans is to go to Italy for training during the summer holidays,” she said.

 The figure-skating prodigy took to the sport in Abu Dhabi when she was three and a half years old.
 Thereafter she and her mother Larissa Zaplatinskaia shifted to Dubai where she practised for a year before she went off to Russia.
 After training in a Russian Olympic club for five years, Amira came back to Dubai and decided to stay with her family.
 To support Amira’s passion, Larissa established Dubai ice figure skating academy (in 2012).